 The traditional travel planning process usually starts with picking a place and date, then finding flights — but if you have any wiggle room, it could help you save.
 Check out fares for different destinations and dates to find a price tag that works for your budget.

 Already have a specific destination and timeline for traveling?
 You can still benefit from some adaptability if you have room to flex your departure and return dates.
 When searching for flights, change these dates by a day or two and see if that makes a difference in price.

 3. Use flight exploration tools

 In the same vein of flexibility, there are great tools online for those who know they want to travel but have no specific destination in mind.
-Take tools on sites like Kayak and Escape, or the Google Flights Explore Map, for example — just input your departure airport and leave the destination field open, or narrow it down by region.
+Take sites like Kayak and Escape, or the Google Flights Explore Map, for example — just input your departure airport and leave the destination field open, or narrow it down by region.
 The results are displayed in a map that showcases prices for flights to different airports within that region, so you can browse and find a vacation spot that appeals to you and falls within your desired price range.

 4. Set fare alerts

 A savvy approach for those who don’t have flexibility in their destination and travel dates is to set alerts through various flight search engines.
 Google Flights, Kayak, Hopper and others allow you to save specific flights based on your starting city, destination and departure and return dates and get notified if and when the fare drops.
 Continue searching, though, as the specificity of this method can let other deals fall through the cracks.